Malaria Free Safaris in South Africa

-South Africa is unique in offering several malaria free safari areas.
+South Africa is unique in offering several malaria free game reserves and areas.
 This is ideal if you have young children.
-Or if you cannot take anti-malaria medication.
+Or if you cannot take anti-malaria medication for any reason.

 Lets look at these malaria free safari areas in more detail with their plus and minus points.

 The 75 000 hectare Madikwe Game Reserve boasts a healthy wildlife population including plenty of predators, elephant, buffalo.
 It is especially known for its wild dog sightings though these cannot be guaranteed.

 Alongside the Eastern Cape lodges, Madikwe is at the forefront of offering child-friendly safari experiences with many lodges offering a children’s safari programme with special activities and even kiddies game drives for the very young.

 Madikwe Game Reserve is pretty remote, about 4 to 4½ hours’ drive from Johannesburg or a one hour charter flight.
 It offers the most classic ‘African’ terrain of all the non-malaria reserves with open savanna plains and views for miles from its hills.
 It also has the most consistent game-viewing.
 But its remoteness may not suit everyone.

 The Eastern Cape is the other prime malaria-free safari area in South Africa.
 The original Addo Elephant National Park has been joined by several private malaria-free game reserves such as Shamwari, Kwandwe, Kariega, Amakhala to name but a few.
 Its attraction – the accessibility from the Garden Route – can also be a negative.
 Some lodges are almost too close to civilization.
 However the lodge locations vary considerably.
 So this is where using a safari specialist who knows all the camps really makes a difference.